inkOfPixel/slowrate/README.md

 ## The problem

-You need to use an API that allows only a certain number of the request to be made in a given interval.
+You need to use an API that allows only a certain number of the request to be made in a given interval but don't want to bother implementing your rate limit solution.

 ## The solution